mmontuori/sprinkle/docs/guide.md

 ## Backup
 ### Backup a Directory via Sprinkle
-To backup (sprinkle) a local direcotry over to clustered volumes, use:
+To backup (sprinkle) a local directory over to clustered volumes, use:
 ##### for Windows:
 ```
 C:\>rclone backup C:\dir_to_backup